akhivesara/codepath-todoapp/README.md

 I will be working on the optional features above.

 Describe any challenges encountered while building the app.
-* [] IDE does not auto complete method arguments.
+* IDE does not auto complete method arguments.
 Need to figure that out.

 ## License

-    Copyright [yyyy] [name of copyright owner]
+    Copyright [2017] [Ashish Khivesara]

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.